Masaru Tomita: Biography

+Career

-Masaru Tomita (冨田 勝, Tomita Masaru) is a Japanese scientist in the fields of systems biology and computer science, best known as the founder of the E-Cell simulation system and/or the inventor of GLR parser algorithm.
-He served a professor of Keio University, Director of the Institute for Advanced Biosciences, and the founder and board member of various spinout companies, including Human Metabolome Technologies, Inc. and Spiber Inc. He is also the co-founder and on the board of directors of The Metabolomics Society.
-His father was the composer and synthesiser player Isao Tomita.
+He served a professor of Keio University, Director of the Institute for Advanced Biosciences, and the founder and board member of various spinout companies, including Human Metabolome Technologies, Inc. and Spiber Inc. He is also a co-founder of the Metabolomics Society., and sits on the board of directors.

 From Oct.
 2005 to Sep.
 2007, he served as Dean of Faculty of Environment and Information Studies, Keio University.